 Kibby Lau as Jojo.

 Paco Ali Lee as Yuen Ka Bo ( 阮嘉寶).
 Psycho.
 I seriously felt like she had no purpose to be around, except to pull Ivan and MK together (aka realizing their feelings for one another, etc)–and yeah, just like how Ronald’s character was, just there to help move MK and Ivan together.
 ‘Cause they didn’t really explain why she became such a psycho.
 OR not even a side story into her background.
-Providing the reason with how she liked spicy stuffs and loved scary things weren’t that convincing or helpful.
+Providing the reason with how she liked spicy stuff and loved scary things wasn’t that convincing or helpful.
 People who liked scary movies or like going to scary fun houses DO NOT EQUAL PSYCHO.
 And sure, there could never be a reason to actually explain people’s behaviors.
 Yet I felt like they just made her up and then tossed her down along with the other female cast in here just so some people could come out much nicer.

 Brian Chu as Andy.

 Albert Lo as Lawyer Yip (葉律師).